Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Computational Details

-The number of shots that we used to estimate the expectation values and to characterize the noise (including the shots needed to construct all tile assignment matrices but excluding the $30,000$ shots used for overhead screening) for all molecular systems is shown in Table~\ref{shots_tabel} along with information on the number of Pauli strings in the qubit Hamiltonians, the number of QWC cliques, the L1 norms of the Pauli string weights (excluding the weight of the all-identity Pauli string), the number of times the calculations were repeated, and the QPU processing times.
-The shot counts that are listed are for a single calculation, and they were the same for quantum experiments and noisy simulations on the same molecule.
-We also calculated the energies with normal M0 on the simulator.
-The number of shots that we used to construct the M0 assignment matrix for an $n$-qubit system was $14,979 \times 2^n$, and those shots are not included in the table.
-Note that the shot counts that are shown for \ce{H2} and \ce{LiH} are the total combined shots that were used for all the layer calculations, while the shot counts for the other molecules are for experiments with just one layer.
-The shot counts for each layer calculation for \ce{H2} and \ce{LiH} can be found in Table~\ref{s1_tabel_shots} in the supporting information.
-The repeated energy calculations were all carried out on separate days for the quantum experiments, and new assignment matrices were constructed each time.
-New matrices were also constructed for each noisy simulation experiment.
+Details about the qubit Hamiltonians for all molecular systems are shown in Table~\ref{shots_tabel} with information on the number of Pauli strings, the number of QWC cliques, and the L1 norms of the Pauli string weights (excluding the weight of the all-identity Pauli string).
+The number of times the energy calculation experiments were repeated, the total number of shots used (including both noise characterization and energy measurement), and the QPU processing times are also summarized.
+The number of shots that we used to construct the M0 confusion matrix for an $n$-qubit system was $14,979 \times 2^n$, and those shots are not included in the table.
+Note that the shot counts that are shown for $\ce{H2}$ and $\ce{LiH}$ are the total combined shots that were used for all the layer calculations, while the shot counts for the other molecules are for experiments with just one layer.